How to Hike Cadini di Misurina: Complete Trail Guide (2026)

 Sunset at Cadini di Misurina

-Since the hike is short and sweet, you'll likely have plenty of time for other adventures that day.
+Since the hike is short, you'll likely have time for more that day:

-Tre Cime Loop: You are already at the correct parking lot!
-Even if you don't have time to do the full loop, walk out to the Forcella Lavaredo (~45 mins one way) to see the classic north face of the peaks.
+Tre Cime Loop: You're already at the right trailhead.
+Even if you skip the full loop, hiking out towards Forcella Lavaredo (about 45 minutes one way) for the classic north face view of the peaks is 100% worth it.

-Lago d'Antorno: A smaller, quieter lake just up the road from Misurina which is particularly beautiful during sunrise or sunset lighting.
-There is a nice little trail that circles the lakeside, as well.
+Lago d'Antorno: A smaller, quieter lake just up the road from Misurina - particularly beautiful at golden hour.
+There's a nice circular lakeside trail worth a short walk.

 Hiking the Tre Cime loop